azist/azos/src/Azos/Apps/Strategies/readme.md

-﻿# Strategies
+﻿# Strategy Pattern and Business-Driven IOC

 Back to [Documentation Index](/src/documentation-index.md)

-Azos framework provides a built in strategy pattern facilities.
+Azos framework provides a built-in strategy pattern with dynamic implementor binding (a form of DI for business logic).
 Strategy pattern is intended to provide various algorithm implementations per required contract.
 See https://en.wikipedia.org/wiki/Strategy_pattern